 This homemade berry jam will be a bit chunky even if you've mashed the fruit during cooking.
 Here are two ways to alter the jam's texture:

-- If you want a smoother texture, use an immersion blender to smooth out the jam prior to transferring to the jar.
+- If you want a smoother texture, use a food mill (using the coarse milling disc) or an immersion blender to smooth out the jam.

-- If you want seedless jam, use a fine mesh strainer to strain the hot jam into the jar.
+- If you want seedless jam, use a food mill (using the fine milling disc) or a fine mesh strainer to strain the hot jam.

 Storage instructions